VazkiiMods/Botania/doc/omake.md

 pleasure of theirs, and Spectrolus will scarf it down whenever given the opportunity.

 ## Rafflowsia
+### Elegant and Impermanent Flower of Life and Death
 * Gender: None
 * Physical symbols: Lantern, Scythe
 * Likes: The little things in life